MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-best-practices.md

 # Best practices for deployment pipelines, the Power BI Application lifecycle management (ALM) tool

 This article provides guidance for BI creators who are managing their content throughout its lifecycle.
-The article focuses on using deployment pipelines as a BI content lifecycle management tool.
+The article focuses on the use of deployment pipelines as a BI content lifecycle management tool.

 The article is divided into four sections: